balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 3. Clients B and C learn of the newly shared file from the file sharing service (the mechanism by which this occurs is out of scope for this specification).

-4. Client A generates a new GMBC by creating a genesis block, containing the unique shared file URL, three group membership "add" operations (one for itself, one for Client B, and one for Client C), and the KMS' URI in the curator field.
+4. Client A generates a new GMBC by creating a genesis block, containing the unique shared file URL, three group membership "add" operations (one for itself, one for Client B, and one for Client C), and the URI of the KMS server in the curator field.

 5. Client A creates a GK that includes a hash of the GMBC genesis block, and encrypts the key material portion of the GK using a JWE JSON serialization that indicates the KMS server is the recipient.

-6. Client A performs a GMBC Post and GK Post of the GMBC and GK created in steps 4 and 5, respectively, to the KMS Server.
+6. Client A performs a GMBC Post and GK Post of the GMBC and GK created in steps 4 and 5, respectively, to the KMS server.

 7. Client B retrieves the shared file from the file sharing service.

-8. Client B requests from the KMS the GMBC associated with the shared file's URL.
-Recognizing Client B as authorized on the GMBC, the KMS returns a copy of the GK encrypted for Client B.
+8. Client B performs a GMBC Get to obtain, from the KMS server, the GMBC associated with the shared file's URL.
+Recognizing Client B as authorized on the GMBC, the KMS server returns a copy of the GK encrypted for Client B.

 9. Client B decrypts the shared file using the key obtained in step (8).